TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

   Bottom Layer: Contains Boost converter and battery banks.
 This is the power layer where the batteries can be connected and disconected with ease.

+  Main Box: The main box contains the Raspberry Pi 4 Model B, batteries, and a optional camera spot on the top that will be encased in clear cast Acrylic Sheet to provide a safety from water and dust.

  - Safety Container:

 ![Front of Sensor Unit PCB](3d_Model_Container.PNG)

 -Explanation of Safety Container:

 Safety Container will protect sensors fom stray water and shaking from outside sources ensuring proper ventilation.
 The bottom section of the box will release heat out the walls while the top section takes in ambient air flow through the ventilation.
+The front open face of the box will be covered in clear cast Acrylic Sheet for easy viewing of the sensors and for the camera viewing.
 The Rod will be inserted in the box to keep connected.This box will be edited in the future upon testing.